-Stockholders who, in accordance with Rule 14a-8 of the SEC, wish to present proposals for inclusion in the proxy materials to be distributed by us in connection with our fiscal 2009 annual meeting must submit their proposals to Warner Music Group Corp., 75 Rockefeller Plaza, New York, New York 10019, Attention: Corporate Secretary, on or before September 23, 2009.
-Any such proposal must meet the requirements set forth in the rules and regulations of the SEC, including Rule 14a-8, in order for such proposal to be eligible for inclusion in our fiscal 2009 proxy statement.
+Stockholders who, in accordance with Rule 14a-8 of the SEC, wish to present proposals for inclusion in the proxy materials to be distributed by us in connection with our fiscal 2010 annual meeting must submit their proposals to Warner Music Group Corp., 75 Rockefeller Plaza, New York, NY 10019, Attention: Corporate Secretary, on or before September 13, 2010.
+Any such proposal must meet the requirements set forth in the rules and regulations of the SEC, including Rule 14a-8, in order for such proposal to be eligible for inclusion in our fiscal 2010 proxy statement.

-In addition, the Company's by-laws establish an advance notice procedure, which was amended in fiscal 2009, with regard to certain matters, including nominations of persons for election as directors or stockholder proposals, to be brought before an annual meeting of stockholders.
-In accordance with our by-laws, in order to be properly brought before the fiscal 2009 annual meeting, a stockholder's notice of the matter the stockholder wishes to present must be delivered to Warner Music Group Corp., 75 Rockefeller Plaza, New York, New York 10019, Attention: Corporate Secretary, not less than 90 days nor more than 120 days prior to the anniversary date of the preceding year's annual meeting and must contain specified information concerning the matters to be brought before such meeting and concerning the stockholder proposing such matters.
-Therefore, to be presented at the Company's fiscal 2009 annual meeting, such a proposal must be received by the Company on or after October 26, 2009 but no later than November 25, 2009.
-If the fiscal 2009 annual meeting is advanced by more than 30 days, or delayed by more than 70 days, from the anniversary of the date of the 2008 Annual Meeting, notice must be received not earlier than 120 days prior to such annual meeting or the 10th day following the day on which public announcement of the date of the 2009 annual meeting is first made.
+In addition, the Company's by-laws establish an advance notice procedure with regard to certain matters, including nominations of persons for election as directors or stockholder proposals, to be brought before an annual meeting of stockholders.
+In accordance with our by-laws, in order to be properly brought before the fiscal 2010 annual meeting, a stockholder's notice of the matter the stockholder wishes to present must be delivered to Warner Music Group Corp., 75 Rockefeller Plaza, New York, NY 10019, Attention: Corporate Secretary, not less than 90 days nor more than 120 days prior to the anniversary date of the preceding year's annual meeting and must contain specified information concerning the matters to be brought before such meeting and concerning the stockholder proposing such matters.
+Therefore, to be presented at the Company's fiscal 2010 annual meeting, such a proposal must be received by the Company on or after October 26, 2010 but no later than November 25, 2010.
+If the fiscal 2010 annual meeting is advanced by more than 30 days, or delayed by more than 70 days, from the anniversary of the date of the 2009 Annual Meeting, notice must be received not earlier than 120 days prior to such annual meeting and not later than the close of business on the later of the 90th day prior to such annual meeting or the 10th day following the day on which public announcement of the date of the 2010 annual meeting is first made.